Away Message

 Away Message is the third extended play by American singer Ari Lennox.
 It was released on August 31, 2022, by Dreamville and Interscope Records.
 The EP includes production from Elite, Dallas Austin, OG Parker, Deputy, DZL, and Ron Gilmore, among others.

 Background

-On August 31, she released the promotional single "Queen Space" featuring Summer Walker.
-Later that day, she released a surprise 5-track EP called Away Message, including songs that were recorded for the album but did not make the final cut.
+On August 31, Lennonx released "Queen Space" featuring Summer Walker as a promotional single for her second album Age/Sex/Location.
+Later that day, she released this 5-track EP Away Message as a surprise, which includes songs that were recorded for the album but did not make the final cut.